jewel0606/accsoft/README.md

-# accsoft — SQL-Based Accounting System (MSc Project)
+# accsoft — SQL-Based Accounting System

 ## What This Project Is

-This is a **double-entry accounting system** built entirely on SQL, developed as a final-year MSc Computer Science project at Comilla University.
+This is a **double-entry accounting system** built entirely on SQL,

 The core idea is simple:
 - All accounting data lives in **Supabase (PostgreSQL)** — a free cloud database